avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 # API Installation
 ## 1. API Setup Dependencies:
 Prior to any installation, make sure to install Python 3.11 or a higher version, as Poetry is compatible with Python versions 3.11 and above.
-You can find the installation link here.
+You can find the installation link [here](https://vegastack.com/tutorials/how-to-install-python-3-11-on-ubuntu-22-04/)

 1) *Install make:*
 ```shell